Mobile learning

 This is true for stand-alone mobile learning, as well as mobile learning as part of a blended learning program.

-3. Encourages Learners to Participate
+3. Encourages learners to participate

 A Merrill Lynch study on the efficacy of mobile learning showed that 75% of the participants cited the convenience of mobile learning as one of the key benefits, with 99% of participants responding positively to receiving more training via mobile learning in the future.